shreyanspatel19/shreyanspatel19/README.md

     my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+👀 I’m currently working on Bookinfotech as Junior Java Devloper

+👨‍💻 React Project is www.dharatiengineering.in
+                    www.thehappyhomedecor.com

+💬 Ask me about Web Development Issue

-- 📫 How to reach me ...
+📫 How to reach me shreyanspadmani196@gmail.com

+⚡ Fun fact I think i have a addicted to web development

 <!---
 shreyanspatel19/shreyanspatel19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.